We stand for economic and social opportunity for all Texans. Because Texans believe in opportunity.

 COMMUNICATIONS AND OUTREACH

-Alexa Garcia-Ditta, Communications Director - Alexa Garcia-Ditta joined the center in 2012.
+Alexa Garcia-Ditta, Communications Associate - Alexa Garcia-Ditta joined the Center in 2012.
 As a member of the

 social media and marketing for the center.
 She holds a Bachelor of Arts